luca-commits/3DV-sdfdepth/README.md

 Define which KITTI scenes you want to train scene representation models by listing them in the `train_syncs.txt` file.
 To run the generation code, in the `submit_preprocessing.sh` script, change the following constants:

- - OUTPUT_DIR: directory where the generated scene datasets will be stored
+ - `OUTPUT_DIR`: directory where the generated scene datasets will be stored
- - KITTI_RGB: path to KITTI RGB images
+ - `KITTI_RGB`: path to KITTI RGB images
- - IMAGE_DIR: directory which will be used to store intermediate dataset files
+ - `IMAGE_DIR`: directory which will be used to store intermediate dataset files
- - COMPLETED_DEPTH_DIR: directory containing completed depths (output of previous step)
+ - `COMPLETED_DEPTH_DIR`: directory containing completed depths (output of previous step)
- - OMNIDATA_PATH: path to the downloaded Omnidata repository
+ - `OMNIDATA_PATH`: path to the downloaded Omnidata repository
- - PRETRAINED_OMNIDATA_MODELS: path to directory containing pretrained Omnidata models
+ - `PRETRAINED_OMNIDATA_MODELS`: path to directory containing pretrained Omnidata models
+ - `VENV_PATH`: path to your virtual environment

 After editing the constants, start the `submit_preprocessing.sh` script.